 The two German developers have also taken care of communication inside and outside of the iOS world.
 With Ableton Link, you can easily synchronize the app with other apps, Ableton Live, or even entire hardware setups.
 Circuit Happy’s Missing Link Box makes this possible.
 Flip or any other Ableton Link app becomes, therefore, part of your live setup.
 Projects and sounds can be shared via Apple AirDrop, email, etc. AudioBus or Inter-App Audio doesn’t seem to be there.
 There is also no AUv3 support.
 It’s a shame.

 I was part of the closed beta team and can say that the app is fun.
 It’s not a revolutionary app that is turning the iOS market upside down.
 Certainly not.
 But Flip makes something great.
 Its structure and design are so inviting (play with me) that not only people with an affinity for music tech can handle it, but also everyday people with no knowledge of music production at all.
 Nice release, congratulations guys.

-Flip is available now for $7,99 USD.
+Flip is available now for an introduction sale of $6,99 USD on the Apple AppStore and Google Play Store.
 Additional sound libraries from Cuckoo and others are available as in-app purchases.